Azure/autorest.typescript/packages/typespec-test/test/batch_modular/generated/typespec-ts/README.md

-# Azure Batch REST client library for JavaScript
+# Azure Batch client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Batch REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Batch client.

 Azure Batch provides Cloud-scale job scheduling and compute management.